CIA-Sponsored Trolls Monitor Internet & Interact With Users to Discredit Factual Information

 Professional trolls litter the court system with frivolous lawsuits based on wild accusations of copyright infringement in order to wear down the victim as well as hoping to squeeze monetary restitution for fraudulent claims.
 The members of the alternative media as well as readers need to be aware of these individuals who are cloaked in truth yet rife with disinformation.
 Their intention is to cut off the free flow of information on the internet and stifle voices that are exposing truth for their own selfish gains.

-Posted by Veterans Today on Dec 1 2012, With 0 Reads, Filed under Editor, Politics.
+Posted by GPD on December 1, 2012, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.